bioidiap/bob.measure/doc/guide.rst

   import matplotlib
   if not hasattr(matplotlib, 'backends'):
-    matplotlib.use('pdf') #non-interactive avoids exception on display import xbob.measure
+    matplotlib.use('pdf') #non-interactive avoids exception on display import bob.measure

 ============
  User Guide
 ============

-Methods in the :py:mod:`xbob.measure` module can help you to quickly and easily evaluate error for multi-class or binary classification problems.
+Methods in the :py:mod:`bob.measure` module can help you to quickly and easily evaluate error for multi-class or binary classification problems.
 If you are not yet familiarized with aspects of performance evaluation, we recommend the following papers for an overview of some of the methods implemented.